presidentbeef/presidentbeef.github.com/source/_posts/2019-08-04-reviving-an-hp660lx-in-2019.markdown

 With some effort, I shoved the new batteries back in the case and sandwiched the wires back in as well.
 I didn't bother actually attaching/gluing/soldering anything.

-I did, however, scare myself when I generated a terrifying little electric arc as I tried to use a screwdriver to squeeze everything back into the battery case.
+I did, however, scare myself when I generated a terrifying electric arc as I tried to use a screwdriver to squeeze everything back into the battery case.

 [![HP 660LX batteries replaced](/images/blog/hp_660lx/hp660lx_batteries_replaced.jpg)](/images/blog/hp_660lx/hp660lx_batteries_replaced.jpg)

-I may have damaged the case just a tiny bit when I gently pried it open, contributing to it looking a slightly sketchy when I tried to close it back up.
+I may have damaged the case just a tiny bit when I gently pried it open, contributing to it looking slightly sketchy when I tried to close it back up.

 [![HP 660LX battery put back together](/images/blog/hp_660lx/hp660lx_battery_together.jpg)](/images/blog/hp_660lx/hp660lx_battery_together.jpg)